freight-hub/api-standards/api-style-guide.md

 * Key names MUST camel cased words.
     * `foo`
-    * `bar_baz`
+    * `barBaz`
-* Prefix such as `is_` or `has_` SHOULD NOT be used for keys of type boolean.
+* Prefix such as `is` or `has` SHOULD NOT be used for keys of type boolean.
 * Fields that represent arrays SHOULD be named using plural nouns (e.g. authenticators-contains one or more authenticators, products-contains one or more products).

 <h2 id="enum-names">Enum Names</h2>